Marvin Stein (computer scientist): University of Minnesota

-In 1955, Remington Rand, manufacturer of the UNIVAC computers, heard that the University of Minnesota was considering purchasing a machine from one of Rand's rivals: an IBM 650.
+In 1955, Remington Rand, now the manufacturer of the UNIVAC computers after acquiring Engineering Research Associates, heard that the University of Minnesota was considering purchasing a machine from one of Rand's rivals: an IBM 650.
 Rand offered to simply give the university 400 free hours on a UNIVAC 1103 on the condition that they hire a dedicated faculty member to oversee its operations.
-Stein was hired in the IT Mathematics department in the University of Minnesota to fulfill this condition, and he assumed stewardship of the UNIVAC.
+Stein -- who had made frequent consulting trips to Engineering Research Associates's Minnesota headquarters -- was hired in the IT Mathematics department in the University of Minnesota to fulfill this condition, and he assumed stewardship of the UNIVAC.
 The UNIVAC 1103 was around 60 feet long, 30 feet wide, and weighed over 17 tons.

+The UNIVAC was immediately useful to a number of research projects happening at the university, and demand for computing hours quickly outstripped supply.
+From 1955-1957, the single most frequent user of the machine was professor and chemist William Lipscomb, who would eventually be awarded the Nobel Prize in Chemistry.
+Other notable projects included work on statistical analysis and econometrics by Leonid Hurwicz, who would go on to win the Nobel Memorial Prize in Economic Sciences.

 Stein taught the first University of Minnesota courses on high-speed computation and played a singular role in developing the university's path to computer science education.
 In 1958, Stein was made the head of the university's Numerical Analysis Center at the Institute of Technology (later the University Computer Center), for which the university purchased its own 1103 at a discounted price of $250,000.
 The center was also home to a REAC 100.
 Stein maintained a computer archives system for decades, over three significantly different generations of machine.

 In 1967, Stein created - with William Munro, Neal Amundson, and Hans Weinberger - the university's graduate program in Computer and Information Sciences.
-Three years later, in 1970, the university established a formal Computer Science department.
+Three years later, in 1970, Stein was a key player in the establishment of Computer Science as a full fledged academic department at the university.
 Stein resigned as head of the Computer Center and became the first head of this new Computer Science department.
 He stepped down the following year, and served as a professor in the department until his retirement in 1997.

-Stein received a Guggenheim fellowship in 1963-1964 for his work with Magnus Hestenes on the conjugate gradient method and for being the principal inventor of the Pope-Stein division algorithm and the Stein-Rose sorting algorithm.
+Stein received a Guggenheim Fellowship in 1963-1964 for his work with Magnus Hestenes on the conjugate gradient method and for being the principal inventor of the Pope-Stein division algorithm and the Stein-Rose sorting algorithm.
 He served as a visiting professor of computer science at Weizmann Institute of Science in Rehovot, Israel from 1963 to 1964 and at Tel Aviv University and Hebrew University of Jerusalem from 1971 to 1972.